pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Abstract

 \section{Abstract}

-\texttt{pyAMPACT} (Python-based Automatic Music Performance Analysis and Comparison Toolkit) links symbolic and audio music representations to facilitate score-informed estimation of performance data in audio as well as general linking of symbolic and audio music representations with a variety of annotations. \texttt{pyAMPACT} can read a range of symbolic formats and can output note-linked audio descriptors/performance data into MEI-formatted files.
-The audio analysis uses score alignment to calculate time-frequency regions of importance for each note in the symbolic representation from which to estimate a range of parameters.
-These include tuning-, dynamics-, and timbre-related performance descriptors, with timing-related information available from the score alignment.
+\texttt{pyAMPACT} (Python-based Automatic Music Performance Analysis and Comparison Toolkit) links symbolic and audio music representations to facilitate score-informed estimation of performance data from audio.
+It can read a range of symbolic formats and can output note-linked audio descriptors/performance data into MEI-formatted files. \texttt{pyAMPACT} uses score alignment to calculate time-freq-uency regions of importance for each note in the symbolic representation from which it estimates a range of parameters from the corresponding audio.
+These include frame-wise and note-level tuning-, dynamics-, and timbre-related performance descriptors, with timing-related information available from the score alignment.
 Beyond performance data estimation, \texttt{pyAMPACT} also facilitates multi-modal investigations through its infrastructure for linking symbolic representations and annotations to audio.